AxolotlClient/AxolotlClient-API/docs/tcp/v1/clientToServer/0x19_report_message.md

-# Report User | Client To Server
+# Report Message | Client To Server

 ## ID 0x19

-Sent to the server to report a User.
+Sent to the server to report a message.
 No server response.

 <table>
     <thead>